BobbyRaj17/Devops-multi-container/README.md

     kubectl apply -f ingress.yaml
 ```

-After creating a ingress it will provide the loadbalancer url which can be used for smoke testing
+After creating a ingress it will provide the `loadbalancer url` which can be used for smoke testing and we can also configure ingress with the `tls` certificate to make it accessible over https. </br>
 > Note : we can club the two ingress rules i.e. `styles` & `images` in one by keeping all the static content under one folder & updating the path in the codebase for war.